The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix, mother of Salamanders.

 Otherwise, for a Double they can try their luck throwing axes up to 6” away (Fyresteel Throwing Axe) although the results are unpredictable: the damage range can go from 0 to 12 with a more statistic 1…

-Unleash Runic Fury costs a Quad but provides extra attacks for melee weapons bringing a Karl to up to 20 Attacks per activation or a Hearthguard Berzerker to 18 (you will need to have rolled four 6s in the initiative phase although).
+Unleash Runic Fury costs a Quad but provides extra attacks for melee weapons bringing a Leader to up to 20 Attacks per activation (you will need to have rolled four 6s in the initiative phase although).

 Honour Our Oaths costs a Triple but with enough wild dice kept in reserve can allow interesting combinations like an extra attack on the extra action available to the Hearthguard Berzerker (at the cost of 2 Triples) or an extra attack on top of the extra attacks used on Unleash Runic Fury (at the costs of a Quad and a Triple).